Create a text block

 Click the options menu to open the Design panel for even more style options.
 Keep in mind that text styles are determined by the active slide style.

 Need to update text color?
 Align it with your brand guides.
-Click on the color swatch and sample the color from any image like your company logo.
-Alternatively, you can also paste HEX codes or RGBA values.
+You can quickly update your style colors by clicking on the add color button and sampling from your brand book, style guide, or any image using our color dropper.
+Alternatively, you can paste the following color formats:

 💡 Optionally press the Space key to see the RGB values